Ask the Dentist: Can Invisalign Change My Face Shape?

 How about braces?

 Both Invisalign and traditional braces can be equally effective.
 The main difference is that it is more difficult to predict the outcome with traditional braces; tweaks and adjustments have to be made along the way.
 With Invisalign, however, we always start with the finish line in sight.
-We are able to create an accurate 3D computer simulation of how your teeth will move, agree on how they should look like at the end of the treatment, and work towards that ideal smile together.
+We are able to create a 3D computer simulation of how your teeth will move, agree on how they should look like at the end of the treatment, and work towards that ideal smile together.